- Ph.D., Sociocultural Anthropology, University of Michigan

 - Graduate Certificate, Museum Studies, University of Michigan

 Lecturer of Anthropology

-At Auburn Dr. Berk has taught Introduction to Anthropology, Ethnographic Methods, Global Studies, and Applied Anthropology.
-He has also taught two courses that looked at fiction from an anthropological perspective.
-In the past he has taught three courses in indigenous studies.
+At Auburn Dr. Berk has taught a number of courses, including Introduction to Anthropology, Ethnographic Methods, Language and Culture, and Museum Studies in Anthropology.
+He has also taught multiple courses in Indigenous Studies and courses that approach fiction from an anthropological perspective.

 Dr. Berk has conducted ethnographic fieldwork in Tasmania, Australia since 2004.
 His research focuses on the ways in which the Tasmanian Aboriginal people, a community historically believed to be culturally and racially extinct, have revived many aspects of their purportedly “lost” culture and achieved broader recognition from both state and national bodies.
-These aspects of revived culture include fiber work, such as basketry and canoe making, and language.
-His interests in indigeneity, cultural revitalization, and material culture has shaped his research, during which he has worked closely with the Tasmanian Aboriginal community on projects involving archival research, museum exhibitions, language preservation, oral history, and other forms of cultural display and revival.
+In 2019 he was a Faculty Fellow during the Smithsonian's Summer Institute in Museum Anthropology (SIMA) at the National Museum of Natural History.

 - Berk, Christopher.
 2017.
 "Palawa Kani and the Value of Language in Aboriginal Tasmania."
 Oceania 87 (1): 2-20.

 - Berk, Christopher.
 2015.
 "This Exhibition is About Now: Tasmanian Aboriginality at the Tasmanian Museum and Art Gallery."
 Museum Anthropology 38 (2): 149-162.